Sinking of the Titanic: Titanics final moments

 The stern section seems to have descended almost vertically, probably rotating as it fell.
 Empty tanks and cofferdams imploded as it descended, tearing open the structure and folding back the steel ribbing of the poop deck.
 The section landed with such force that it buried itself about 15 m deep at the rudder.
 The decks pancaked down on top of each other and the hull plating splayed out to the sides.
 Debris continued to rain down across the seabed for several hours after the sinking.

 Passengers and crew in the water

-In the immediate aftermath of the sinking, hundreds of passengers and crew were left dying in the icy sea, surrounded by debris from the ship.
+In the immediate aftermath of the sinking, hundreds of people were left struggling in the icy ocean, surrounded by debris from the ship.
 Titanic's disintegration during her descent to the seabed caused buoyant chunks of debris – timber beams, wooden doors, furniture, panelling and chunks of cork from the bulkheads – to rocket to the surface.
 These injured and possibly killed some of the swimmers; others used the debris to try to keep themselves afloat.